-Section 32.
+Section 37.
 The Joint Legislative Education Oversight Committee shall study the effect of the DWI forfeiture provisions as set forth in G.S.
 20-28.2 through G.S.
 20-28.9 and the financial impact on county boards of education.
 The study shall include, among other relevant information, a statistical analysis of the number of vehicles seized, the length of time vehicles are held until disposition by the court, the percentage of seized vehicles forfeited, the sale price of seized vehicles sold, the average towing and storage costs, and county school administrative costs associated with the seizure and forfeiture of the vehicles.
 The Committee shall recommend ways to make the procedure and process for managing seized and forfeited vehicles more efficient and effective.
-The Committee may report to the 1999 Session of the 1999 General Assembly and the 2000 Session of the 1999 General Assembly.
+The Committee may report to the 1999 General Assembly.

-PART VI.
+PART VII.
 EFFECTIVE DATE.

-Section 33.
-Parts I and V of this act become effective October 1, 1998, and apply to offenses committed, contracts entered, and motor vehicles seized on or after that date.
-Parts II, III, and IV of this act become effective December 1, 1998, and apply to offenses committed on or after that date.
+Section 38.
+Parts I and VI of this act become effective October 1, 1998, and apply to offenses committed, contracts entered, and motor vehicles seized on or after that date.
+Parts II, III, IV, and V of this act become effective December 1, 1998, and apply to offenses committed on or after that date.
 The remainder of this act is effective when it becomes law.
 The provisions of G.S.
-20-28.3(e), (e1), (e2), (e3), (h), and (i) as set forth in Section 3 of this act shall also apply to vehicles held on or after the effective date as a result of a seizure that occurred before, on, or after that date.
-For motor vehicles seized on or after December 1, 1997 and before December 1, 1998, the expedited sale provisions of G.S.
-20-28.3(i) shall apply, and the county board of education shall refund any towing or storage costs received as a result of the expedited sale if the court finds that the motor vehicle owner is not obligated to pay towing and storage costs.
+20-28.3(e), (e1), (e2), (e3), (h), and (i) as set forth in Section 3 of this act shall also apply to vehicles held on or after the effective date as a result of seizure that occurred before, on, or after that date.
+Where the expedited sales provisions of G.S.
+20-28.3(i) are applied to motor vehicles seized on or after December 1, 1997, and before December 1, 1998, the county board of education shall refund any towing or storage costs received as a result of the expedited sale, if the court finds that the motor vehicle owner is not obligated to pay towing and storage costs.